aferodeveloper/afero-devdocs/docs/Console.md

 There are a few ways you can query your data:

 - Type your SQL query in the SQL Query field at the top of the Data Explorer Home window (shown above where you see “Type your SQL query here …”).
-Use the <span class="UIText">TABLE SCHEMA REFERENCE</span> tab for field names, and you can find a good SQL reference at this site: [Google Cloud Big Query Standard SQL Reference](https://cloud.google.com/bigquery/docs/reference/standard-sql/).
+Use the <span class="UIText">TABLE SCHEMA REFERENCE</span> tab for field names, and you can find a good SQL reference at this site: <a href="https://cloud.google.com/bigquery/docs/reference/standard-sql/" target="_blank">Google Cloud Big Query Standard SQL Reference</a>.

 - Construct your SQL query using one of the <span class="UIText">SQL BUILDER TOOLS</span> in the upper-right corner of the Data Explorer Home window: